shivammkushwaha/100-days-of-code/log.md

 **Today's Progress**: I did a few questions on InterviewBit on Binary Search.
 Didn't work on the web project today.
 I also continued the Stacks and Queues explore template which I had left to complete Binary Search.
 I had completed Queues and before and I completed Stacks today.
 A couple of difficult of stacks remain.

 **Thoughts** I wasted a lot of time watching ACM ICPC Finals streams.

+### Day 7: May 13, Wednesday

+**Today's Progress**: I felt shocked when I couldn't solve the Coin Change Problem on Hackerrank.
+Then I realized that it was a different variation of what I had solved earlier on Leetcode.
+Talking about leetcode, I couldn't solve today's May Leetcoding Challenge question, probably because I didn't spend as much time.
+It is some sort of sliding window algorithm which I will checkout tomorrow.
+My friend introduced me to CSES.
+I did 8 questions of Dynamic Programming in it.
+Interestingly, there were three variations of the Coin Change problem in the problem set.
+One was similar to Leetcode's, the second one was what I couldn't solve at Hackerrank earlier that morning, and the third one which was actually the question of the solution of what I had thought would work for the second one.
+And more interstingly, I still couldn't solve the second one.

+**Thoughts** I love CSES.